OpenLMIS/openlmis-example/README.md

 The specialized docker-compose.builder.yml is geared toward CI and build servers for automated building, testing and docker image generation of the service.

+Before building the deployment image, make sure you have a `.env` file as outlined in the Quick Start instructions.

 ```shell
 > docker-compose -f docker-compose.builder.yml run builder